The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 You now know how to write SQL queries against existing tables.
 Before those tables can exist, someone has to design them.
 That process is **schema design** — deciding what tables to create, what columns they hold, and how they relate to each other.

-In this lesson, you'll learn what normalization means, why it matters, and how to apply it as you design a schema using DBML and [dbdiagram.io](https://dbdiagram.io).
+In this lesson, you'll learn what normalization means, why it matters, and how to translate a well-designed schema into SQL with foreign keys.

 **Table of Contents**